orbs-network/nebula/public/orbs-public-blockchain.md

 2. If the metrics page does not respond, it could be that the Ethereum node did not finish syncing - this takes several hours.

+3. If you are having trouble with Ethereum node, add `"ethereumEndpoint": "http://eth.orbs.com"` to your `node.json` and redeploy the node (`nebula destroy` and then `nebula create` as usual).
+If you have your own synced Ethereum node, you can use it as a value for `ethereumEndpoint`.
+We only provide `eth.orbs.com` for your convenience.
+Our long term goal is to use the Ethereum node that belongs to the Orbs node.

-3. Contact Orbs for any other issues
+4. Contact Orbs for any other issues